 In Unity if you select "Loop" in

-AudioSource, the song will loop to beginning when it reaches the very end.
+AudioSource, the song will loop to the beginning when it reaches the end of file.

-With Introloop, you can specify 2 time point "Intro Boundary" and "Looping Boundary" in your audio.
-Playing with this plugin and it will now loop back to Intro Boundary when it reaches Looping Boundary, effectively make the section before Intro Boundary an intro section that plays only once and the rest will be looping.
+But with Introloop, you can specify 2 time point "Intro Boundary" and "Looping Boundary" in your audio.
+Playing your audio with this plugin will loop back to Intro Boundary when it reaches Looping Boundary, effectively make the section before Intro Boundary an intro section that plays only once and the rest will be looping.

 Those two points are stored in a separated asset file called